Abhinav00-error/RABBIT-MAC-CHANGER/README.md

 # RABBIT-MAC-CHANGER
-This is a GUI version of MAC-CHANGER CLI
+This is a GUI version of MAC-SPOOFER

 The tool is on Devolopment stage it has many bugs and errors best is for using mac changer cli (highly recomonded)